-The Everest College, Merrionette Park campus and the Earth City campus are accredited by the Accrediting Council for Independent Colleges and Schools to award diplomas.
-The Accrediting Council for Independent Colleges and Schools is listed as a nationally recognized accrediting agency by the United States Department of Education and is recognized by the Council for Higher Education Accreditation.
-The Accrediting Council for Independent Colleges and Schools (ACICS) is located at 750 First Street, NE, Suite 980, Washington, D.C.
-20002-4241; (202) 336-6780.
+The Merrillville, Merrionette Park and St. Louis campuses are accredited by the Accrediting Council for Independent Colleges and Schools to award diplomas.

+The Merrillville campus is accredited by the Accrediting Council for Independent Colleges and Schools to award degrees and diplomas.

+The Accrediting Council for Independent Colleges and Schools is located at 750 First Street, NE, Suite 980, Washington, D.C., 20002-4241; (202) 336-6780, www.acics.org.